tanguyl/fox/README.md

 # Binary ops
 ## Broadcasting
 Operations can be broadacasted on array if their shapes are compatible: from right to left, their dimensions should be the same/either equal to one, the absence of a dimension is treated as a 1.
-See a detailed example from  [numpy] (https://numpy.org/doc/stable/user/basics.broadcasting.html).
+See a detailed example from  [numpy](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 ```erlang
 N = 100,